This photograph below, "Avocado Man," has been showing up at different times relentlessly this past week, too often to dismiss it as chance.

 I burst out laughing.

 Then I collapsed into a heap on the floor.
-I was pissed off, but also grief-stricken.
+I was pissed off and grief-stricken.
 I had finally accepted the cold, hard truth that my husband preferred his bottle of Vodka over me as well as everything else in his life.
 He would always prefer the bottle over me and everything else and there wasn’t a damn thing I could do about it.
 I was scared and I didn’t know how this was going to play out.
 I only knew I was done with the bullschit.
 Yet, here was this face staring back at me on that dinner plate telling me with that loving wink from the Universe/God that “Everything is going to be okay.
 Honest.”

 What Is True For Me